hotfinda/SCFormer/README.md

 # SCFormer
-This is the implementation of SCFormer in paper"SCFORMER: INTEGRATING HYBRID FEATURES IN VISION TRANSFORMERS"
+This is the implementation of SCFormer in paper"SCFormer: Integrating hybrid Features in Vision Transformers"

 Getting started
 ------------------------------------